 It helps to understand how wireless works better and understand its limitations so that you can have a solution in your home that you are happy with.

 Ready?
 Here’s what you need to know about Wi-Fi:

 “Wireless” is made up of radio waves, and the communication is a two-way street and therefore the device that is receiving the signal, is just as important as the device that is sending the signal.
 This means if you are connecting to a brand new router that has a fast internet connection, with a laptop or phone older than 3 years… you will still have a slow connection.

 - Wireless signals are interrupted, interfered with and sometimes blocked by the following: Microwaves, baby monitors, Smart TV’s, DSTV Decoders, OTHER wifi signals (from your neighbour) and related electronic equipment

-- Wireless signals “bounce” from brick and mortar, steel, steel frames, appliances and even wood, prefabricated walls and other objects.
-The most significant “blockers” of signal are definitely steel and thick walls, however…
+- Wireless signals “bounce” from brick and mortar, steel, steel frames, appliances and even wood, prefabricated walls, and other objects.
+The most significant “blockers” of a signal are steel and thick walls, however…

-- Most wireless access points (AP’s) will downgrade its signal to accommodate for the slowest device connected to it.
-So if Mom and Dad have brand new iPhones but the kids phones are 5 years old… then your AP has decreased its speed to accommodate for the older technology.
+- Most wireless access points (AP’s) will downgrade its signal to accommodate the slowest device connected to it.
+So if Mom and Dad have brand new iPhones but the kid’s phones are 5 years old… then your AP has decreased its speed to accommodate for the older technology.

 Makes sense now, huh?

 Well, here are a few more “weirdly easy tips”: